There's A New Way To Treat Rosacea — & It Might Surprise You

 “Injecting small quantities of neuromodulators superficially into the skin has been a life-changing treatment for some of my patients,” says Dr. Gilbert.
 Those who have seen benefits from the treatment notice a reduction in flushing for three to four months after a single treatment — a timespan with which no single use of a topical can compete.

-With Botox, Dysport, and Xeomin being used in many off-label ways (example: to minimize armpit and scalp sweating), it can seem like there’s little that the injectables can’t solve.
+With Botox, Dysport, and Xeomin being used in many off-label ways (example: to minimise armpit and scalp sweating), it can seem like there’s little that the injectables can’t solve.
 But Dr. Gilbert and other MDs note that this treatment isn’t for everyone.
-Those with rosacea types outside of flushing (such as acneic rosacea, which is characterized by itchy eyes, or the rosacea involving broken blood vessels), such superficial injections won’t help.
-And as anyone who gets Botox every four months can attest, keeping up with treatments can become a pricey pursuit — and fast.
-(Gilbert charges about $1200 for a full-face treatment, which includes injections in cheeks, forehead, nose and chin.
-Some patients require treatment in fewer places on the face, which minimizes the price.)
+Those with rosacea types outside of flushing (such as acneic rosacea, which is characterised by itchy eyes, or the rosacea involving broken blood vessels), such superficial injections won’t help.
+And as anyone who gets Botox every four months can attest, keeping up with the treatments can become pricey, fast.

+Further, for those diagnosed with flushing rosacea, a topical skin-care product may get the job done in a much more affordable and less invasive way.
+(For these patients, and those who want to supplement in-office injections with at-home care, Dr. Gilbert suggests PCA Skin Dual Action Redness Relief.)
+“The ideal candidate for this treatment is a patient with a known diagnosis of flushing who has not been cured by available topical or oral medications.
+These are generally less expensive,” says Dr. Gilbert.

+Because the treatment is so cutting-edge, those looking to try it should take particular care in finding a doctor who has plenty of experience under his or her belt.
+Dr. Rivkin, for example, has not only used such toxins injected in superficial layers to help quell flushing, but he’s also used the technique to minimise the appearance of large pores.
+And superficial injections are a growing part of Dr. Gilbert’s practice, as well.
+But your average day spa staffed with Botox-certified RNs is most likely not equipped to deliver the neurotoxins correctly.
+“It's very important to be sure that the person injecting is familiar with how to perform these injections, because deeper injections over sensitive areas of the face can result in unwanted side effects on the underlying muscles, like asymmetrical expressions,” Dr. Gilbert warns.

 But currently, dermatologists and cosmetic surgeons are using cutting-edge rosacea research along with their trusty Botox vials to thwart the skin condition’s best efforts to flush faces.
 And unlike with more conventional treatments, the redness-reducing benefits can last for months on end.